Daveosiris/Daveosiris/README.md

 - 👋 Hi, I’m David Tumenta
-- 👀 I’m interested in software and video
+- 👀 I’m interested in software and video games development
 - 🌱 I’m currently learning unity
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...